luiscnext/mcp-terminal-server/README.md

 ---

 **⚠️ Security Notice**: This server implements comprehensive security controls but should be used responsibly.
 Always review commands before execution and monitor audit logs for suspicious activity.

+**🎯 Quick Start**: Just add `"npx @modelcontextprotocol/mcp-terminal-server"` to your Claude Desktop config and start using secure terminal commands immediately!